zaidanali028/aws-task-mgmt-app/README.md

 ## Support and Contact

-For support, please contact [your contact information]
+For support, please contact zaidanali028@gmail.com

 ---